links-field/fms-api/docs/apis/countryPackageList.md

 # countryPackageList

-To query all the available countries (the data plans covering countries) assigned to this enterprise account
+To query all the available countries (the data plans covering countries) assigned to this enterprise account; refer to [/package/countryPackageList](http://47.56.82.232:49090/swagger-ui.html#/package-controller/countryPackageListUsingPOST) for detail.

 ## Request Parameters